diegoAndrade777/rn-animations-example/README.md

 ## 💻 Project

-🚧 A ReatNative app with Molti and ReactNative Animated example 🚀
+🚧 A ReatNative app with Moti and ReactNative Animated example 🚀

 ## 🔨 Features

-- [x] Apply example of Molti and Reanimated to see the diferences between them
+- [x] Apply example of Moti and Reanimated to see the diferences between them

 ## ✨ Technologies

 - [x] ReactNative
 - [x] Expo
-- [x] Molti
+- [x] Moti
 - [x] Reanimated

 ## 🏃‍♂️ Running the project